Overdose Response Program Classes

 The University of Maryland Baltimore Washington Medical Center is offering free Naloxone training to the general public through the Maryland Overdose Response Program.
 The educational program was created to help stem the rising number of opioid-related deaths in Anne Arundel County and Maryland.

 Below is general information about the classes offered at UM BWMC.
-To sign up for one of the classes click here or for more information call 410-787-4490.
+Sign up online for a class or for more information call 410-787-4490.

 What is the Maryland Overdose Response Program at UM BWMC?